Tucker29/hello-world/English_1.md

 # time and mind: (what you have)
 # to record achievement and experience(that's what you want)
 # the product to make the record convenient, epic and beautiful.
+## 2019.8.26
+million to one: the odds 比率. 这个表达一定是 ... to one.
+one in a million: something is very special.

+The odds of winning that contest are a __million to one__.

 ## 2019.8.25
 backstop: a person or thing placed at the rear of or behind something as a barrier, support or reinforcement.